DominicBlais/noodleknocker/README.md

 **Noodle Knocker** makes extensive use of voice interaction through [Deepgram](https://deepgram.com)'s text-to-speech and speech-to-text services.
 Deepgram provides superb performance, allowing for very natural conversational flow and, thereby, a more convincing interaction with the app's AI personalities.

+Internally, **Noodle Knocker** is written with JavaScript, has a number of "hacks" due to Cloudflare Worker's constraints, and makes extensive use of web sockets and Cloudflare's Durable Objects persistent worker system.

 ## How To Run It

 **Noodle Knocker** can be run online at [https://noodleknocker.ed2ai.workers.dev](https://noodleknocker.ed2ai.workers.dev) or as your own Cloudflare Worker project based on Noodle Knocker's [source code repository](https://github.com/DominicBlais/noodleknocker).
 For the later option, visit [Cloudflare's docs](https://developers.cloudflare.com/workers/) to get started with your Worker project, then add in the repository's source and install all necessary packages with `npm`.